databrickslabs/jupyterlab-integration/README_v2.md

 6. **Databricks Runtime**

-    The project has been tested with Databricks runtimes on AWS and Azure for both MacOS and Windows client:
+    *JupyterLab Integration* has been tested with Databricks runtimes on AWS and Azure for both MacOS and Windows client:

     - 5.5 LTS * / 5.5 ML LTS
     - 6.3 / 6.3 ML